sashwattanay/site/index.md

-I did my Ph.D. at the [Department of Physics and Astronomy](https://physics.olemiss.edu/) of the [University of Mississippi](https://olemiss.edu/), under the supervision of [Dr. Leo Stein](https://duetosymmetry.com/), followed by a PSL postdoctoral fellowship at
-[Paris Observatory](https://observatoiredeparis.psl.eu/-observatoire-de-paris-psl-1-?lang=en) of the [PSL University](https://psl.eu/en).
+I did my Ph.D. at the [Department of Physics and Astronomy](https://physics.olemiss.edu/) of the [University of Mississippi](https://olemiss.edu/), under the supervision of [Dr. Leo Stein](https://duetosymmetry.com/), followed by postdoctoral work at [Paris Observatory](https://observatoiredeparis.psl.eu/-observatoire-de-paris-psl-1-?lang=en) of the [PSL University](https://psl.eu/en).